Harbourside Shopping Centre: 1983–1988: Development and opening

+1989–2005

+A spring festival was hosted by KLM at Harbourside in September 1989, attracting over 15,000 visitors.
+The festival featured various aspects of Dutch culture, including thousands of imported tulips.

 Malaysian investors Kar Wai Chan and Thomas Tiong acquired the centre for $111 million in 1995, and spent $70 million on a refurbishment in 1999.
-They commissioned Rice Daubney for the refurbishment plans, which converted the central atrium from being an open-air space to an enclosed one.
-The centrepiece globe sculpture was also removed, and relocated to 1378 Windsor Road, Grantham Farm.
+They commissioned Rice Daubney for the refurbishment plans, which converted the central atrium from being an open-air space to an enclosed one, and added 4,000 square metres of lettable area.
+As a result, the Oceania Fountain sculpture which occupied the atrium was removed and slated for disposal.
+Only the globe component of the sculpture was returned to the Public Art Squad after documentation of its creation was provided.
+Due to its scale, the sculpture could not be accommodated at their studio and was briefly at risk of being scrapped by Sims Metal before arrangements were made for its relocation to a paddock in Windsor.
+It was stored there for several years, eventually being repurposed as a local monument at 1378 Windsor Road, Grantham Farm.

 Beville Group acquired the centre for $127 million in 2004.
 In 2005, Harbourside underwent a full refurbishment which unveiled a new and expanded food court, and an entertainment level which was home to a 20-lane Kingpin Bowling Centre, M9 Laser Skirmish and Australia's first Boeing 737-800 flight simulator, Flight Experience.